 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Brushing the skin while it is dry allows you to exfoliate and increase blood circulation without robbing it of moisture, as the hot water in the shower can.
+Hot water inflames your skin and even strips away oils, fats, and proteins that keep your skin healthy.
+This can cause redness and itching.
+Brushing your skin while it is dry allows you to exfoliate and increase blood circulation without robbing it of moisture the way the hot water in your shower can.

-You want to use a natural stiff-bristled bath/shower brush, preferably with a long handle.
+To get the benefits of dry brushing you’ll want to use a natural stiff-bristled bath or shower brush, preferably one with a long handle.
 Some bristles are stiffer than others, and it depends on your skin’s sensitivity and preference.
-The long handle helps you reach your back.
+The long handle is helpful for tough-to-reach areas like your back.

 The best time to dry brush is just before a shower.
 Then you can wash off any dead skin cells and flaky skin.
 Be sure to apply lotion afterward to put moisture back into your skin.

 If you’re new to dry brushing or not sure if you’ve been doing it correctly, Dr. Khetarpal offers these tips:

 There is no proof dry brushing your skin reduces cellulite or the appearance of cellulite — this claim isn’t supported by any scientific evidence.